 In the Edo period, the jubango became the popular form of challenge match (or sogo), and were occasionally used to settle disputes of player promotion or who was the stronger player.
 Usually they were played at a leisurely pace, spread out over some months and at varying locations.
 Instead of komi, most prolonged matches followed the uchikomi system -- whereby a handicap changed as a function of who had won the previous games.
-To be forced to take a higher handicap in a prolonged match, such as a jubango, was to be beaten down.
-The humiliation of which would depend upon the context of the match.
-These challenges could be very serious affairs -- affecting the reputation, and thus political influence & income, of the players and their house.
+To be forced to take a higher handicap in a prolonged match, such as a jubango, was to be beaten down, the humiliation of which would depend upon the context of the match.
+These challenges could be very serious affairs -- affecting the reputation, and thus political influence and income, of the players and their houses.
 As such, many matches would end before the ten games were reached, often to save face for one of the players.

 In modern go, the jubango was usually sponsored by large newspaper companies to help boost circulation.
 They were most famously used in matches between Go Seigen and the top Japanese professionals of his day.

 In the English go world the term jubango has been occasionally misused for other kinds of matches, such as those less or greater than exactly 10-games.
 And although the jubango became popular as a kind of serious challenge match, some were instead among friends, teacher and pupil, or casually played for sponsors.

 |1705-6||Honinbo Dochi, Yasui Senkaku||3-0-0||Stopped after three games to save Yasui face.|

 |1706||Honinbo Dochi, Inoue Dosetsu Inseki||3-1-6|